henrikkurkela/solita-dev-academy-exercise/README.md

 # Solita Dev Academy Exercise 2022

-This farm data visualization app is built as an application exercise for Solita Dev Academy, and to gain some knowledge of modern PHP frameworks with Laravel.
+Solution for the Solita Dev Academy [farm data exercise](https://github.com/solita/dev-academy-2022-exercise), created to gain some experience with modern PHP frameworks, in this case Laravel.

 ## Installation